 That would explain why, according to the 2016 DMA Statistical Fact Book, only 4% of franchise owners are given the power to design or modify branded materials.
 Companies who identified brand consistency as an important factor reported giving only 8-9% of resellers and partners these capabilities.
 Even among event and field marketing team members, less than 22% had permission to create and edit marketing material.

 What does this mean for strategic marketing?
 While limiting permissions helps exert control over brand identity, it can also slow production and delivery to a crawl.
 The time it takes to conceptualize, create, distribute, and analyze each strategic campaign multiplies.
-Your local marketers are frustrated and losing business as they wait for the marketing materials they need.
+Your local marketers are frustrated and losing business as they wait for the strategic marketing materials they need.

 An engineered-to-order Brand Marketing Center offers the perfect solution.With a Brand Marketing Center from BlueSky ETO, executives can set specific permission levels for each employee.
 With the help of brand-compliant marketing templates, local marketers can edit POS displays, direct mail campaigns, email, and print ads to reflect local interests.
 Social media managers can deliver posts quickly without help from the entire design team.
 This impacts every level of a company, shaving off endless hours of design and marketing work to make campaign delivery more efficient than ever before.

 3. Improve Inventory Management to Decrease Delivery Time

 More marketers are taking an omni-channel marketing approach than ever before.
 They’re linking email campaigns, direct mail campaigns, social media endeavors and more into one cohesive marketing campaign.
 While digital delivery doesn’t rely on physical materials, direct mail always will.
 Omni-channel marketers want to distribute collateral across platforms and mediums simultaneously, but waiting for print collateral can slow their efforts.